Motivational Interviewing Foundations Workshop or Webinar:

 - Consider ways to apply skills to practice.

-This is an interactive skills-based workshop that is designed for participants who want to consider practical applications for their work.
+This is an interactive skills-based training that is designed for participants who want to consider practical applications for their work.
 CCMI uses learner-centred, performance-based approaches to adult education.
-The MI Foundations Workshop includes:
+The MI Foundations training includes:

 - Learning activities that evoke understanding and build skills.